thehunmonkgroup/multi-entity-debugger/README.md

-# HAAS Debug UI
+# Multi-entity debugger

-Simple UI for displaying data from HAAS agents
+Simple UI for displaying/updating data from multiple entities in a web browser.

 ## Installation